 15.11.4 Properties of the Error Prototype Object

-The Error prototype object is itself an Error object (its [[Class]] is "Error").
+The Error prototype object is itself an Error object and has a [[NativeBrand]] internal property whose value is NativeError .

 The value of the [[Prototype]] internal property of the Error prototype object is the standard built-in Object prototype object (15.2.4).